-Courses taught in-person instruction
+Courses taught in-person instruction:

-- a.
-Request a larger classroom directly with the Registrar. - - If the course is scheduled in a general use classroom (Registrar) an increase of 10% is allowed without notice - --- If the course is scheduled in departmental space, an increase is allowed without notice. - b.
-Add additional sections of the course in ISA (Instructional Scheduling Assistant). - c.
-Add more courses of related interest in ISA.
+a.
+Request a larger classroom directly with the Registrar.

+- - - If the course is scheduled in a general use classroom (Registrar) an increase of 10% is allowed without notice b.
+Add additional sections of the course in ISA (Instructional Scheduling Assistant).